frontegg/frontegg-ai-agent-example/README.md

 ## Overview

 The project showcases:
-- Integration with Frontegg AI framework SDK for authentication and user management
+- Langchain integration with Frontegg AI typescript SDK for authentication, user management, and Frontegg's built-in and 3rd party app tools integration
-- Building AI agents with user and identity context
+- Building Langchain AI agents with user and identity context
-- Connecting to third-party applications (Slack, Jira, HubSpot, Google Calendar)
+- Using third-party application tools (Slack, Jira, HubSpot, Google Calendar) with a secure OAuth connection managed by Frontegg
 - React-based frontend with real-time agent interactions
 - Express.js backend for agent orchestration